Lego Batman 3: Beyond Gotham: Reception

-Anthony LaBella from Game Revolution gave the game a 3.0 out of 5.
+Anthony LaBella from GameRevolution gave the game a 3.0 out of 5.
 She praised the number of characters, the "charming" visuals, the game's humour, and the suit mechanic for providing variety, but criticized technical inconsistencies, the game's narrative, and the lack of innovation.
 LaBella wrote: "Audiences already invested in the series or Lego video games in general will likely enjoy their time with Beyond Gotham, but nothing in the game elevates it beyond that status."

 Cameron Woolsey of GameSpot gave the game a 7 out of 10 saying "In short, [Lego Batman 3: Beyond Gotham] is a delightful, family-friendly hop around the galaxy starring some your favorite superheroes.
 A wealth of hidden secrets in every level keeps the game high on replayability, while the deluge of extra content promises many hours of adventuring."

 In her review for Destructoid, Caitlin Cooke gave the game a 7/10.
 She criticized the frustrating controls and camera, opining that they got worse later in the game, as well as the lack of an open world, feeling as though the decision to switch to multiple hubs was a downside.
-However, she praised the "top notch" voice acting, the faithful adaptation of the DC Universe, the TV show theme song music, which she felt creates a sense of joy, and the "delightful" humour.
+However, she praised the "top notch" voice acting, the faithful adaptation of the DC Universe, the TV show theme song music, which she felt creates a sense of joy, and the "delightful" humor.

+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Lego Batman 3 for "Family Game of the Year".